Jernesstar/VolcanicEngine/README.md

 ## Magma : The Editor
 Allows for level creation, character and UI design.

+## Lava : The Runtime
+How the game gets ran, packaged, and shipped

 ## Ash : The Ray Tracing Engine
 Defines functions for rendering boxes, and spheres, and meshes using accurate, real-time and state-of-the-art ray tracing techniques for realistic looking scenes

-## Lava : The Runtime
-How the game gets packaged, shipped, and ran

 # Structure